 Double & Triple Coupon Days: Some stores have double or triple coupon days, which increases the value of coupons.
 Take advantage of these days if the store you frequent offers them.
 Find out if the value of the coupon has to be under a certain amount.
 Learn how to combine triple coupons with in-store deals.
 Whenever possible, double up on coupons by using a manufacturer’s coupon and a store coupon at the same time.

-Mail-in Refund Coupons & Rebates: Although these are popular, you must remember to mail the request,

-  including all the required proofs of purchase.
+Mail-in Refund Coupons & Rebates: Although these are popular, you must remember to mail the request, including all the required proofs of purchase.
 You also must pay the postage.

-  Internet Couponing: If you have access to a computer, there are several Web sites that offer coupons

-  and regional sales information.
+Internet Couponing: If you have access to a computer, there are several Web sites that offer coupons and regional sales information.
 Print off coupons for items you really need.
-Check the Web sites of

-  stores where you shop and of products you use.
-Product labels usually provide Web site addresses,
+Check the Web sites of stores where you shop and of products you use.
+Product labels usually provide Web site addresses, which can direct you to coupons or other ways to save.

-  also.
 Become a member of an internet coupon group and exchange coupons with other members.

-  Get Organized: If you keep your coupons in an envelope with your shopping list written on the back,

-  they will be easy to keep up with and retrieve at the checkout.
-Circle the expiration date of each

-  coupon and use it before it expires.
+Get Organized: If you keep your coupons in an envelope with your shopping list written on the back, they will be easy to keep up with and retrieve at the checkout.
+Circle the expiration date of each coupon and use it before it expires.

 If you don’t have the time and the personality to be a serious “couponer,” then skip the coupons and buy what’s on sale.